 2. Automate Invoicing and Payment Tracking

-- Use AR software to generate invoices and monitor payments.
+- Use accounts receivable management solutions software to generate invoices and monitor payments.

 3. Optimize Payment Collection Techniques